securing/SCSVS/1.0/0x11-V2-Access-Control.md

 Access control is the process of granting or denying specific requests to obtain and use information and related information processing services.

-Ensure that a verified contract satisfies the following high level requirements:
+Ensure that a verified contract satisfies the following high-level requirements:
 * Users and other contracts are associated with a well-defined set of roles and privileges,
 * Access is granted to privileged users and contracts.